linode/docs/docs/products/networking/vlans/guides/_index.md

 ## Basics

-- [Use Cases](/docs/products/networking/vlans/guides/use-cases/): Learn how VLANs can be utilized by exploring some common scenarios.
+- [Use Cases](/docs/products/networking/vlans/guides/use-cases/): Learn how VLANs can be used by exploring some common scenarios.

 - [Getting Started with VLANs](/docs/products/networking/vlans/get-started/): An introduction to VLANs, including how to create and administer them within the Cloud Manager.